xplosionmind/tommi.space/content/jam/public/Automations.md

 ---
 date: 2022-04-08T12:07:30+02:00
-updated: 2022-12-02T01:09:34+01:00
+updated: 2023-09-15T12:26:05+02:00
 location: home
 tags: geek/server
+toc: false
 description: Automations I take advantage of
-toc: false
 ---
-Since exploiting [[Cron Jobs]] to perform automations requires some amount of technical knowledge, skills and experience, I take advantage of [n8n](https://n8n.io 'n8n official website') to perform my automations, now.
-I installed it on [[Server|Xplosion Server]] at [auto.tommi.space](https://auto.tommi.space 'Tommi’s n8n instance')

-Below a list of automations that I am using or I intend to setup.
+There are several automations I would like to activate to ease and improve my digital workflow.
+Below there is a list of those I am using or that I intend to setup.

 - [ ] [Internet Awesomeness](https://tommi.space/internet-awesomeness.xml 'Internet Awesomeness RSS feed') to [Telegram](https://t.me/internet_awesomeness 'Internet Awesomeness channel on Telegram')
 - [ ] [Internet Awesomeness] to [Stream]